List of The Fosters characters: Mariana Adams Foster

-Mariana Adams Foster (season 1–present) was one of the twins that Lena and Stef fostered as children and eventually adopted.
-She was fostered as a young child, and eventually adopted, by Lena and Stef.
+Mariana Adams Foster (seasons 1–5) was one of the twins that Lena and Stef fostered as children and eventually adopted.
+She was fostered as a young child, and eventually adopted, by Lena and Stef around the age of three.
 She is very smart and girly, and cares about her appearance very much.
 She is popular and social, likes to gossip, and speaks Spanish fluently.
+Callie thinks she is a compulsory liar and often warns her about the consequences.
 She is naive when it comes to certain topics - especially her birth mother, but she smartens up about her when finally realizing she was using her for money.
 She changes herself for guys and friends like in "The Morning After" when she sees that an old friend, Garrett is cute now and writes poetry, she goes to a Poetry Slam with him, and pierces her nose herself for him since he was hanging out with a girl who was dressed much edgier than Mariana.
 Also, in season 2, she dyes her hair blonde to fit in when making it on a dance team only to overhear the other girls say she only did because she is Latina.
 However, she eventually gains the confidence in herself to not give in to what other people say and make her feel.
 Mariana has a thing for the bad boys later on in the seasons and she gets caught up into some trouble.
+Her ex-boyfriend Nick gets put into a mental hospital because he was hearing voices.

+When Brandon writes a high school musical, Mariana gets the lead.

+Mariana struggles to let go of Nick after the incident at school.
+Mariana also struggles with the fact that Ana is now sober and is a caring mother to her baby sister.
 Her ex-boyfriend Nick gets put into a mental hospital because he was hearing voices.